princomp/princomp.github.io/source/lectures/oop/properties.md

     ```
 - Note however that if either the set or get accessor is not the "trivial" one, then automatic properties cannot be used and the other accessor must be specified.
     - For example, in the above code, simply writing `get;` instead of `get { return length; }` would give a compilation error.
-- Note that properties can exist without backing field, and they can be *read-only* (that is, without a set accessor) or *write-only* (that is, without a get accessor, but this is rarer).
+- Note that properties can exist without backing field, and they can be *read-only* (that is, without a set accessor) or *write-only* (that is, without a get accessor, but this is more rare).
     - An example of read-only property is as follows:

         ```
         class Circle
         {
             public decimal Diameter { get; set; }
             // The constructor below sets the value
             // of the property's backing field through
             // the property's set accessor.
             public Circle(decimal dP)